 codacy-analysis-cli analyze --directory <SOURCE-CODE-PATH> \ --project-token <PROJECT-TOKEN> \ --allow-network \ --verbose \ --upload

-If you don't specify the tool, the analysis will run as Codacy does in the backend.
+If you don't specify the tool, the analysis will run as Codacy does in the back end.
 To obtain results for a particular tool, specify the tool with

 --tool.
 You can see the available tools with:

-codacy-analysis-cli analyse --help
+codacy-analysis-cli analyze --help